Katamari Damacy: Legacy

 Katamari Damacy has spawned numerous sequels on the PlayStation 2 and newer game consoles.
 The game's direct sequel on the PlayStation 2, We Love Katamari, was released internationally in 2005 and 2006.
 Its story is self-referential, following on the success of the first game, most of the levels are based on requests from newfound fans of the King and the Prince.
 Though sharing the same mechanics, We Love Katamari introduces new gameplay features, such as co-operative play, and new goals, such as collecting the most valuable objects, that would continue through its sequels.

 On July 29, 2012, the game was included in an exhibit at the New York Museum of Modern Art, entitled "Century of the Child: Growing by Design".
 Here, the game was used to demonstrate the change in toys and "playthings" over the 20th century, specifically praising the game for its "quirky manipulations of scale" that makes it accessible for all ages.
-Vice president of marketing for Namco Bandai Games America, Inc. Carlson Choi described the inclusion of Katamari Damacy to the exhibit as "a testament to the creative designs embodied in Namco Bandai's games ... in addition to being a validation of video games as a modern form of interactive art."
-On November 29 the same year, the game was included in the permanent collection of video games of the Museum of Modern Art.
-Curator Paola Antonelli selected Katamari Damacy among the first fourteen games to be displayed in the museum, which was chosen according to a variety of criteria, including "visual quality, elegance of the code and design of playing behavior."
+Vice president of marketing for Namco Bandai Games America, Inc. Carlson Choi described the inclusion of Katamari Damacy to the exhibit as "a testament to the creative designs embodied in Namco Bandai's games, in addition to being a validation of video games as a modern form of interactive art".
+On November 29 of the same year, the game was included in the permanent collection of video games of the Museum of Modern Art.
+Curator Paola Antonelli selected Katamari Damacy among the first fourteen games to be displayed in the museum, which was chosen according to a variety of criteria, including "visual quality, elegance of the code and design of playing behavior".

-A high-definition remaster of the game made with the Unity game engine, titled Katamari Damacy Reroll, was released on the Nintendo Switch and Windows on December 7, 2018.
-Known as Katamari Damacy Encore in Japan, it is the first title in Bandai Namco Games Encore series of remasters.
+A high-definition remaster of the game developed by Monkey Craft and made with Unity, titled Katamari Damacy Reroll, was released on the Nintendo Switch and Windows on December 7, 2018.
+Known as Katamari Damacy Encore in Japan, it is the first title in Bandai Namco Entertainment's Encore series of remasters.
 The game includes support for the Switch's gyro controls in addition to its traditional control scheme.
 Reroll was nominated for the Freedom Tower Award for Best Remake at the 2020 New York Game Awards.
-A PlayStation 4 and Xbox One version was released in Japan on November 19, and worldwide on November 20, 2020.
-A version for Amazon Luna was made available on March 4, 2021, and a Stadia version was released worldwide on September 7, 2021.
+PlayStation 4 and Xbox One versions were released in November 2020.
+A version for Amazon Luna became available on March 4, 2021, and a Stadia version in September of the same year.

-In a retrospective in 2019, Edge noted that playing the game 15 years after its initial release reveals how influential the game has been for independent games following it, and added that "Takahashi's breakout game shot through with what we think of these days as the indie spirit: it is playful and tremendously funny, deeply weird and a game with real heart."
+In a retrospective in 2019, Edge noted that playing the game 15 years after its initial release reveals how influential the game has been for independent games following it, and added that Takahashi's game is "playful and tremendously funny, deeply weird and a game with real heart".